campanam/FAECES/README.md

     -h, --help               Show help

 The males file is a simple text list.
 See [canid_males_ZFX.txt](canid_sex_data/canid_males_ZFX.txt) for an example.
 The species file is a CSV in the format `sample,species`.
-Use 'KF' to denote kit fox and use kit fox-specific Y alleles.
+Use 'KF' to denote kit fox and use kit-fox-specific Y alleles. *NB: this option is experimental and has not been fully tested or debugged.*

+The final sex determination datasets are available [here](canid_sex_data).
+To obtain the raw sex determinations, use the following commands:

+Coyotes: ``

+Kit foxes: ``